 The identification of potential chemical hazards and the extent to which they may or may not be an issue for a product -- or may be managed effectively -- is critical in determining whether the product will be viable in the marketplace.
 It is also critical for the product manufacturer to place the product on the market as quickly and cost effectively as possible while maneuvering through increasingly stringent regulatory schemes.
-Some regulatory schemes place the burden of hazard, exposure, and risk assessments on the registrant, in other cases governments perform these assessments.
+Some regulatory schemes place the burden of hazard, exposure, and risk assessments on the registrant; in other cases, governments perform these assessments.
 Preemptive assessments are now more routine and performed prior to further developing a substance or product for the marketplace.
 It is important to understand and evaluate a substance within the regulatory framework applicable to its anticipated uses in the global marketplace.

 The Acta Group (Acta®) has the technical resources and the know-how to help companies assess substance/product hazards, exposures, and risks.
-Our experts can help manufacturers/processors develop risk assessments that factor a substance/product’s intrinsic human health, ecotoxicological, environmental fate and physical chemical properties, as well as its use and function.
+Our experts can help manufacturers/processors develop risk assessments that factor in a substance/product’s intrinsic human health, ecotoxicological, environmental fate, and physical chemical properties, as well as its use and function.
 We also have the legal and regulatory background to facilitate the substance/product’s access to markets across the globe.

 Acta professionals are scientists and business and regulatory consultants.
 This combination -- and their wealth of experience in and out of laboratories, as well as government agencies -- makes Acta an exceptional resource for companies in the chemical space.
 Our global presence, with offices in North America, Europe, and Asia, makes Acta an invaluable resource for companies who operate across countries.